bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 2. What is the difference between Git and GitHub?

-	While Git is a system to track and manage you codes history, GitHub is a web-based service that allows you to share projects and code.
+	While Git is a system to track and manage your codes history, GitHub is a web-based service that allows you to share projects and code.
 (GitHub uses Git)

 3. Why do we create a branch?